University of Canterbury Drama Society: History

 The Society was wound up in the early 1990s due to financial difficulties but was resurrected by an ad hoc committee in October and November 1993, and restarted as a full student club in the beginning of 1994.
-In 2016 DramaSoc experienced a brief pause in events as club leadership faltered, before a new committee was formed at the 2016 AGM.
-The AGM was controversial, with the new committee consisting of 10 members, 7 of whom had never taken part in a DramaSoc event before that date.
-The AGM was attended by several prominent members of DramaSoc's sister club, the University Of Canterbury Musical Theatre Society (also known as MUSOC), and was subsequently described as MUSOC's 'hostile takeover' of DramaSoc by several DramaSoc members.
-Despite that incident, since then the club has experienced much growth and alongside its regular shows it has revived classic events such as 3SOME and A Day 2 Play, as well as started a regular improvisational theatre group, known as Say What?
+The Society is still active, typically producing between one and three major shows per year alongside many smaller performances and community events such as 3SOME, A Day 2 Play, and script readings.
+In 2017 DramaSoc started a casual improvisational theatre group called Say What?.

+DramaSoc celebrated its 100th anniversary in 2021 with current membership and alumni attending various events such as a gallery of photographs, posters, programmes and props from past productions.
+In 2023, Say What? performed its first major longform show Suits and Scrubs in the Ngaio Marsh Theatre.

 Premises and Performance Spaces

 The society's traditional home at the Ilam Campus was the Ngaio Marsh Theatre in the University of Canterbury Students' Association building.
 However, the society also regularly performed in other rooms of the Association building (most notably for its annual festival of student-authored one-act plays called 3SOME), in outdoor theatre settings on campus, the University Theatre in the Christchurch Arts Centre, and in roving street theatre events.
 However, with the Ngaio Marsh Theatre out of service following the 2011 Christchurch earthquake, performances primarily took place in the Jack Mann Auditorium on the College of Education campus.
-Since 2019, the society has been primarily performing in the new Ngaio Marsh Theatre in the University's Haere Roa Building.
+Since 2019, the society has been primarily performing in the new Ngaio Marsh Theatre in the university's Haere Roa Building.